 Hallelujah seems to fulfill the function of a mere liturgical term; a call to praise, like "here we go!"
 But under scrutiny a second meaning emerges, or perhaps the primary meaning that had slipped under the popular or liturgical one.

 It seems that the word Hallelujah tends to show up in the vicinity of contemplations on death, which is after all the final moment of letting go every living creature has to deal with.
 The Bible sometimes calls death the "way of all the earth" (Joshua 23:14, 1 Kings 2:2) and the Psalmist distinctively admonishes not only his soul to perform Hallelujah (146:1), but also everything that has breath (150:6).
 It's a common misconception to believe that only humans have souls.
 In Genesis 1:20, God creates "swarmers that swarm" and gives them the soul of life.
-A verse later He creates the creepers and sea beasts, also endowed with the soul of life.
-In verse 24 He commands, "Let the earth bring forth the soul of life, according to its kind..".
+A verse later He creates the creepers and sea beasts, also endowed with the soul of life (1:21).
+Then He commands, "Let the earth bring forth the soul of life, according to its kind ..."
+(1:24).

-In Romans 8, Paul says it clearly.
-Not only humans are waiting anxiously for the fulfillment; all of creation has fallen and all of creation longs for the end, the freedom and the glory of the children of God (8:18-22).
 Or as the Psalmist puts it: "Let sinners be consumed from the earth, and let the wicked be no more.
 Bless the Lord, O my soul.
 Hallelujah!"
-(104:35) "Blessed be YHWH, the God of Israel, from eternity to eternity.
+(104:35).
+And "Blessed be YHWH, the God of Israel, from eternity to eternity.
 And let all the people say Amen.
 Hallelujah!"
-(Psalm 106:48).
+(106:48).
 "We will bless Yah, from this time forth and evermore.
 Hallelujah!"
-(Psalm 115:18) "The Truth of YHWH endures forever.
+(115:18) "The Truth of YHWH endures forever.
 Hallelujah!"
-(Psalm 117:2).
+(117:2).